Investing in Education

 Visiting with students at Carroll Elementary School to take part in Read Across America Day.

 As a former educator and a father of a daughter who’s now going to college, investing in the next generation is very important to me.
-Ensuring our youth are ready for tomorrow’s jobs is one of the most critical things we can do to make our economy work for the middle class.
+Ensuring our youth are ready for tomorrow’s jobs is one of the most critical things we can do to help everyone get ahead in our economy.

 I was born and raised in California and benefited from California's excellent public schools, from kindergarten to medical school.
 I earned my B.S. and M.D. from the University of California, Irvine.
-I was fortunate to be able to put myself through medical school while working part time.
-And with the help of federally-funded student loans, I graduated with less than $10,000 in debt.
+With some help from my family, scholarships, and while working part-time and taking advantage of federally-funded student loans, I was able to graduate with less than $10,000 in debt.

 But today, far too many students aren't getting the education they need.
 Graduating college students are struggling with record levels of debt while they look for work.
 Many parents are also concerned whether their kids are learning the skills they need to keep up in our changing economy.
 We have to make sure the same opportunities I had are available to future generations.